mcvoid/mcvoid.github.io/content/_index.md

 These rules are released under the [Open Game License v1.0a](/docs/license/).

-Must of this work is my own material.
+Most of this work is my own material.
 The rest of the rules derive from one of the following documents:
 * [System Reference Document 5.1](https://media.wizards.com/2016/downloads/DND/SRD-OGL_V5.1.pdf)
 * [Old-School Essentials System Reference Document](https://oldschoolessentials.necroticgnome.com/srd/index.php/Main_Page)